 This Trick Changes Everything

-Let me quickly explain the recipe before you get started.
 The trick to apple cider donuts is to flavor them with concentrated apple cider.
-Apple cider that’s been reduced down on the stove is thick and potent, adding big flavor without excess liquid.
-Apple cider, homemade or store-bought, is certainly delicious to drink but it won’t add enough flavor to baked goods.
-Taking 20 minutes to reduce the apple cider down turns regular donuts into apple cider donuts.
-You can even do this the night before, which is what I do because the cider must cool down for a few minutes before you add it to the batter.
-Pour apple cider in a saucepan, place it on low heat, set a timer, give it a stir a few times, and it’ll be reduced down before you know it.
+Apple cider that has been reduced down on the stove is thick and potent, adding big flavor without excess liquid.
+Apple cider, either store-bought or this homemade apple cider, is certainly delicious to drink but it won’t add enough flavor to baked goods.
+Taking 20 minutes to reduce the cider down transforms regular donuts into amazing apple cider donuts.
+If you like to keep things simple in the morning, reduce the cider the night before.
+That will save you cooling time, too, because the cider must cool for a few minutes before you add it to the batter.

-In less than an hour, you’ll have an entire plate stacked high with homemade apple cider donuts.
-These couldn’t be easier to make– no mixer required!
-Leave yourself enough time to reduce down the apple cider before beginning– I like to do this step the night before so it’s ready to go in the morning.
+These couldn’t be easier to make– no mixer required.
+Leave yourself enough time (at least a half hour) to reduce down the apple cider before beginning.
+I like to do this step the night before so it’s ready to go in the morning.